healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 ![gc-function-permissions1](../img/gc-function-permissions1.png)

-Go to the Cloud Run console, and select the checkbox next to the function `rag-detective`.
+Go to the Cloud Run console, and select the checkbox next to the function `query_llamaindex`.
 A window will appear to the right of the screen that will allow you to add permissions.

 ![gc-function-permissions2](../img/gc-function-permissions2.png)